 Store this loaf of coconut flour sandwich bread tightly wrapped and in the fridge.

-I’ve tried storing bread made with coconut flour at room temperature, but unwrapped it dried out in no time and wrapped it spoiled within 2 days.
+I’ve tried storing bread made with coconut flour at room temperature, but unwrapped it dried out very quickly and wrapped it spoiled within 2 days.
 Probably due to the high egg and moisture content.

-Now I hope you don’t have illusions that by making this bread with coconut flour you’ll end up with something exactly like fluffy white Wonderbread.
+Now, a word of warning: I hope you don’t have illusions that by making this bread with coconut flour you’ll end up with something exactly like fluffy white Wonderbread.
 It simply does not happen but it hasn’t been an issue with anyone in my household (despite them being big bread eaters).

-This paleo bread substitute is indeed a substitute, but it is delicious and holds up well to your favorite toppings (we are very partial to almond butter) and can even make a great sandwich.
+This paleo bread substitute is indeed a substitute, but it is delicious and holds up well to your favorite toppings (we are very partial to almond butter) and can even make a very satisfying sandwich.

-And because I recommend storing this paleo coconut flour bread in the fridge, I also highly recommend lightly toasting the bread slices before eating.
+And because I recommend storing it in the fridge, I also highly recommend lightly toasting the bread slices before eating.
 This way you won’t be eating cold bread and you’ll have the bonus of adding a lovely – lightly crunchy – texture.
 Yumm!